 The numbers are startling and dramatic, and while the search for a "cure" for big name killers is always on the front burner, diabetes is a silent but far-reaching and growing health problem in the U.S. and comes in at number seven on the Centers for Disease Control and Prevention's (CDC) list of leading causes of death.
-Treatment, in large part, is nutrition-based, and the more you know about "sugar" and the body, the better.
+Treatment for Type 2 Diabetes, in large part, often begins with nutrition, and the more you know about "sugar" and the body, the better.
 Avoiding refined sugars like those found in a candy bar or lollipop isn't enough.
 Instead, it's important to understand how the body processes sugars, how long it takes for glucose to clear from the blood stream after eating, and what slows down or speeds up the process.

 Glucose in the Body

 Sucrose, the white sugar commonly used in baking, is one of several kinds of sugars, all of which are carbohydrates.
 During digestion, sucrose and other carbohydrates (like starch) are broken down to create glucose and fructose, basic carbohydrates that are then digested and absorbed into the intestines.
 When glucose is being created from food that has been taken into the body, the level of glucose in the blood rises.
 It is the pancreas's job to monitor and respond to the blood glucose level.
 If the level is high, the pancreas releases insulin to instruct cells to remove glucose from the blood and store it for energy; if the blood glucose level drops, the pancreas stops releasing insulin, signaling that the body should use stored glucose.
 It's a delicate balance.
 (For someone with Type 1 Diabetes, this balancing act is especially important and requires 24-hour monitoring to ensure blood sugars are kept within certain ranges.
 Tip the glucose or insulin scales one way or the other, and serious problems can arise.)